 Claims can be complex, vary greatly in dollar amounts and are affected by economic and market conditions and the legal environment existing at the time claims are processed.
-In our commercial title business, we may issue policies with face amounts well in excess of \$100 million, and from time to time claims are submitted with respect to large policies.
+In our commercial title business, we may issue polices with face amounts well in excess of \$100 million, and from time to time claims are submitted with respect to large policies.
 We believe we are appropriately reserved with respect to all claims (large and small) that we currently face.
 Occasionally we experience large losses from title policies that have been issued or from our escrow operations, or overall worsening loss payment experience, which require us to increase our title loss reserves.
 These events are unpredictable and adversely affect our earnings.
 Claims can result in litigation in which we may represent our insured and/or ourselves.
 We consider this type of litigation to be an ordinary course aspect of the conduct of our business.

 Reinsurance and Coinsurance.
 We limit our maximum loss exposure by reinsuring risks with other insurers under excess of loss and case-by-case ("facultative") reinsurance agreements.
 Reinsurance agreements generally provide that the reinsurer is liable for loss and loss adjustment expense payments exceeding the amount retained by the ceding company.
 However, the ceding company remains primarily liable to the insured whether or not the reinsurer is able to meet its contractual obligations.
 Facultative reinsurance agreements are entered into with other title insurers when the transaction to be insured will exceed state statutory or self-imposed limits.
 Excess of loss reinsurance coverage protects us from a large loss from a single loss occurrence.
-Our excess of loss reinsurance coverage is split into two contracts.
-The first excess of loss reinsurance contract provides an \$80 million aggregate limit of coverage from a single loss occurrence for residential and commercial losses in excess of a \$20 million retention per single loss occurrence ("First XOL Contract").
-The second excess of loss reinsurance contract ("Second XOL Contract") provides an additional \$300 million aggregate limit of coverage, with the Company coparticipating at approximately 10%.
+Our excess of loss reinsurance coverage from a single loss occurrence for residential and commercial losses in excess of a \$20 million retention per single loss occurrence ("First XOL Contract").
+The second excess of loss reinsurance coverage provides an additional \$300 million aggregate limit of coverage, with the Company co-participating at approximately 10%.
 Subject to the Company's retention and co-participation on the Second XOL Contract, the maximum coverage provided under the First and Second XOL Contracts is \$350 million.